Eschatologue/CM_wiki/docs/class/bard/valour.md

 ### Level 3: Martial Training

-You gain proficiency with Martial Weapons and armor training with Medium Armor and Shields.
+You gain proficiency with Martial Weapons and armour training with Medium Armour and Shields.

 In addition, you can use a Simple or Martial weapon as a spellcasting focus to cast spells from your Bard spell list.